 What I do know is that a hydrangea will grow best getting some morning sun and then shade for the rest of the day.
 In Florida, during dry times, it will require a lot of watering also.
 I picture any hydrangea growing in the ground here needing a lot of water.

 I’ve read in gardening forums that some people buy the potted hydrangeas that are sold around holiday time, and then keep them inside out of the direct sun.

-Someone suggested growing camellias instead of hydrangeas as they do not lose their leaves.
+Someone suggested growing camellias instead of hydrangeas.
 I’ve grown camellias before and they are lovely plants with a variety of flowers to choose from.
-But I think they like shade, which I don’t have much of here.

 Easter and Mother’s Day are both coming up and I suspect the local stores will be offering some hydrangeas for both of those holidays.
 It could be the best time to find new hydrangeas to grow in my southern home.